DevExpress-Examples/wpf-splash-screen-show-cancelable-wait-indicator/Readme.md

 }
 ```

-With this approach, we can use this **Tag** property at the level of the Splash Screen's view to allow end users to cancel the background operation:
+In the Splash Screen's view, bind the close button's `Command` property to the View Model's **Tag** property:

 ```xaml
 ...